liuxinyu95/AlgoXY/README.md

 Install
 --------

-You may use [gitpod](https://gitpod.io/new#https://github.com/liuxinyu95/algoxy) to build the PDF book from cloud desktop.
+You may use [gitpod](https://gitpod.io/#https://github.com/liuxinyu95/algoxy) to build the PDF book from cloud desktop.
+(It takes about 15 ~ 20 min to build the workspace at the first time, while [later access](https://gitpod.io/workspaces) is quick.)
 For local build, you need TeXLive.
 We use LuaLaTeX, an extended version of TeX.

 ### Install TeXLive

-In Debian/Ubuntu like Linux environment, do **NOT** install the TeXLive through apt-get.
+In Linux/Unix like environment, do **NOT** install the TeXLive through package manager (e.g. apt-get or apk).
 Go to TeXLive [official site](https://tug.org/texlive/) to download the setup script.
 In Windows, TeXLive provides a [gui based installer](https://tug.org/texlive/windows.html), in Mac OS X, there's a [MacTeX](https://www.tug.org/mactex/).

 ### Others